Things to Do in Benin in November

 What's happening during your visit

-National holiday on January 10th, but Ouidah starts pre-ceremonies in late November—python temple processions, sacred forest libations, and all-night drumming that rattles windowpanes.
-Foreign visitors are welcome at public events; photographing initiates requires permission and a small donation.
+National holiday on January 10th.
+But Ouidah starts pre-ceremonies in late November, python temple processions, sacred forest libations, and all-night drumming that rattles windowpanes.
+Foreign visitors are welcome at public events.
+Photographing initiates requires permission and a small donation.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid